 Enjoy more beach time today.
 You may choose to simply relax and adjust to the tropical climate, or the more intrepid travelers might like to take a catamaran ride with a local fisherman out onto the Indian Ocean.
 Kids can stay entertained with watersports, or join activities with guests their own age at Jetwing’s Kids Club.
 The Jetwing Beach property also hosts a beach clean-up twice week and guests are invited to help the local community keep the environment pristine.
 In the evening, enjoy a seafood barbecue on the beach, or book in for a romantic fine dining experience at Black Coral restaurant.

 Today you’ll get an early start as you make your way to Sri Lanka’s “Cultural Triangle”.
-Along the 3-hour drive, you’ll stop at Pinnawala Elephant Orphanage, a sanctuary and breeding ground for elephants where you can enjoy watching the adults and babies bathe in Maha Oya River.
-Next, you’ll visit Maximus, an initiative that recycles elephant waste into paper.
+If you wish, stop at Maximus, an initiative that recycles elephant waste into paper.
 The project not only produces paper from the readily available source of elephant dung, it provides employment to locals.
-After learning about the paper-making process at Maximus, you’ll head to the Heritance Kandalama in Habarana.
+After learning about the paper-making process at Maximus, you’ll head to the Heritance Kandalama in Dambulla.